 In 1966, the Exchange added new members and adopted a new name, becoming the Amalgamated Construction Association of B.C.
 (ACA).
 The new organization brought together the Victoria Building Industries Exchange, the Vancouver General Contractors Association, The Heavy Construction Association of B.C. and the Vancouver Construction Association, with the idea of creating a mixed association of trade contractors and suppliers.
 With more than 650 companies, the ACA united a diverse construction industry in B.C. and became, by far, the largest construction association in B.C. and the voice of construction in the province.

 For 34 years, the ACA helped shape the modern construction industry in the region, stewarding the industry through major developments such as the amendments to the Builders Lien Act in 1998.

 In November 1999, the association formerly ratified a new constitution and with it, a change in name, adopting today’s name, the Vancouver Regional Construction Association.

-In recent years, our members have been involved in such well-knows projects as the B.C.
+In recent years, our members have been involved in such well-known projects as the B.C.
 Women’s and Children’s Hospital Redevelopment project, Parq Casino, and Emily Carr University.
-Current projects include redevelopment of New Westminster’s Royal Columbian Hospital and Vancouver International Airport (YVR) expansion.
+Current projects include redevelopment of New Westminster’s Royal Columbian Hospital and the Vancouver International Airport (YVR) expansion.